microsoft/DirectX-Specs/d3d/WorkGraphs.md

 The thread group is fixed in the shader.

 All thread groups that are launched share the same set of input parameters.
-The exception is the usual system ID values which identify individual threads within the group.
+The exception is the usual system ID values which identify individual threads within the group/grid.

 For wave packing see [Thread visibility in wave operations](#thread-visibility-in-wave-operations).